 The design of an open world game is sprawling, captivating, and even intimidating for some people.
 It takes a village to develop an immersive one, or at least a suite of tools and knowledge if you want to make it look jaw-droppingly good.

-Open world games are massive projects not every game company is willing to undertake, whether for time-based or financial reasons.
-To complete one, you’ll have to invest years of work into the project.
+Open world games are massive projects not every game company is willing to undertake, whether for reasons of time or budget.
+To complete one, your investment in the project will require years, not to mention the number of artists you’ll have to hire.
 But if you’re committed to your seedling of an open world idea and believe in the potential of its growth, we’ll help you get started.

 In this article, we’ll discuss the budget-friendly tools and approaches you must consider to build an open world game.
 We know the work sounds daunting, but we’re here to make it easier for you.